Leadership Training Course

 Why Have You Come?

-You will be asked to talk about what you are looking for from this leadership development course.
+You will be asked to talk about what you are looking for from this course on leadership.

 This is your opportunity to help your trainers shape the course to your specific needs.